Guide to Egypt · Nile · Pharaohs

 Do I need a visa for Egypt? +

 Yes.
-You can get an e-visa or visa on arrival at the airport (25 USD).
-The guide explains both options and updated requirements.
+You can get an e-visa or a visa on arrival at the airport (USD 25).
+The guide explains both options and up-to-date requirements.

 Yes, with common sense.
-Cairo, Luxor, Aswan and tourist areas are safe.
-The guide includes specific safety tips and areas to avoid.
+Cairo, Luxor, Aswan and the tourist zones are safe.
+The guide includes specific safety advice and areas to avoid.

 Is the Nile cruise worth it? +